magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-37592-sorting-by-price-does-not-work-correctly-for-products-with-a-zero-price-assigned-to-shared-catalog.md

 ---
-title: Include patch ID in title.
-Example "MDVA-XXX Adobe Commerce patch: storefront is broken" or "MDVA-XXX: storefront is broken", if the title is long.
+title: "MDVA-37592: Sorting by price doesn't work correctly for products with a zero price assigned to shared catalog"
 labels: MQP patches,Magento Quality Patches, ...
 ---

-(how to use this template: click edit page, copy and paste source, and remove/replace instructions with actual content)

-The MDVA-XXX Adobe Commerce patch solves/fixes the issue where ....
-This patch is available when the Magento Quality Patch (MQP) tool xxx is installed.
-The patch ID is MDVA-XXX.
-Please note that the issue was fixed/is scheduled to be fixed in Adobe Commerce xxx. (this is optional, if the issue really was fixed).
+The MDVA-37592 Adobe Commerce patch solves the issue where sorting by price does not work correctly for products with a zero price assigned to shared catalog.
+This patch is available when the [Magento Quality Patch (MQP) tool](https://support.magento.com/hc/en-us/articles/360047139492) 1.1.0 is installed.
+The patch ID is MDVA-37592.
+Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.4.

 ## Affected products and versions

 **The patch is created for Adobe Commerce version:**

-* Adobe Commerce on-premise xxx
-* Adobe Commerce on our cloud architecture xxx
+* Adobe Commerce on our cloud architecture 2.4.0-p1
-* Adobe Commerce (all deployment types) xxx

 **Compatible with Adobe Commerce versions:**

-* Adobe Commerce on-premise xxx
-* Adobe Commerce on our cloud architecture xxx
-* Adobe Commerce (all deployment types) xxx
+* Adobe Commerce (all deployment types) 2.3.6-2.4.2-p1

 >![info]
 >